whisthq/vm-scripts/README.md

-# Fractal Computer Setup Scripts
+# Fractal Setup Scripts

-This repository contains the Fractal PowerShell and Bash scripts that get launched at creation of a cloud computer to set it up in a specific configuration, or when a user sets up their personal computer for peer-to-peer streaming.
+This repository contains the Fractal PowerShell and Bash scripts that get launched at creation of a cloud computer/container to set it up in a specific configuration, or when a user sets up their personal computer for peer-to-peer streaming.
 The cloud scripts can be toggled from a selection on the Fractal website in the cloud computer creation page, and are then fed to the Azure SDK when the VM gets created.
 A combination of many scripts can be run.

 ## Cloud Setup Scripts